-Need to know create a LinkedIn profile or refresh your old one?
-Carve time in your schedule to do it with focus and purpose, so your LinkedIn profile stands apart from the thousands there.
-Here’s how!
+Need to create a LinkedIn profile or refresh your old one?
+Take time to craft a LinkedIn profile with focus and purpose, so it stands apart from the millions there.

 No matter what type of job you have now whether you’re pursuing a promotion, a new career, employees, or even just a boost in thought leadership to gain credibility, LinkedIn should be the place you go.